 - Paracetamol is generally regarded as the safest medication for pregnant people

-- Do not take Asprin/Disprin, Voltaren or Nurofen, or any cold and flu preparation containing pseudoephedrine
+- Whilst pregnant, you must nottake Aspirin/Disprin, Voltaren or Nurofen, or any cold and flu preparation containing pseudoephedrine

 - For a dry cough, a cough suppressant medication such as Bisolvon Dry, Benadryl Dry and Duro-Tuss Dry are considered safe in pregnancy for short periods